 - A/B testing, template builders, and other features to improve campaign performance;

-- Powerful analytics suite that allows you to track email campaign performance based on relevant metrics.
+- Powerful analytics suite that tracks email campaign performance based on relevant metrics.

 Pros & Cons

 Many businesses use Campaign Monitor for its strong analytics capabilities.
 But considering it doesn’t offer live chat support, it can be pretty daunting for most business owners looking to manage an email list.
 Here’s a list of pros and cons:

 |Vast email template library.||Segmentation options can be limiting for advanced use cases and funnels.|